introduction-to-particle-technology/Chapter-6-Videos/README.md

 Video content to support Chapter 6: Packed Beds and Fluidized Beds

+### The behaviour of fluidised beds containing particles from different Geldart groups

 ## And, last but not least, Jeremy the Duck